mdrun -nsteps option does not work correctly

 As nobody has yet written down what nsteps is supposed to do in concert with the dozen things that it has to work well with, and written tests for it, we can't implement or maintain this feature.
 And we already deprecated it at #2569.

-#5 Updated by Berk Hess about 2 months ago
+#5 Updated by Berk Hess over 1 year ago

 - Status changed from New to Fix uploaded